 Part of what I teach people is to think strategically about everything in order to get the best results.
-That said, we still must prioritize where to spend our time.
+That said, we still must prioritize where to invest our time.
 This also takes strategy.
-Thankfully, I‘ve worked with hundreds of companies and found some common themes that help companies get to the next level.
+I‘ve been blessed to work with hundreds of top-performing companies and found common themes that help companies get to the next level.

 As a leader, you obviously have strategic clarity (or should) about the desired outcome of growing your business.
-I want to share about raising your level of thinking in four areas that could help you have a powerful impact on that outcome for your organization.
+Today, I want to share about raising your level of thinking in four areas that could help you have a more powerful impact on the outcomes of your organization’s efforts.

 These four areas are…